walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

   cookingInstrutions: ""

-  weight:             100g          # unit g or ml is optional, of whole pack in case of pieces
+  weight:             100g          # (required) unit g or ml is optional, of whole pack in case of pieces
   pieces:             6             # number of pieces in a pack (if any)
   usedAmounts:        ["1/4", ...]  # enter fraction, pieces or precise (you can't mix these, chosse one)
                                     # - default  "1/4", "1/3", 1 * weight            if pieces unset